Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-And your next questions comes from the line of David Leiker with Baird.
+And your next question comes from the line of David Leiker with Baird.
 Your line is open.

 David Leiker - Robert W. Baird & Co., Inc.